Ernst-Happel-Stadion

 The stadium is owned by the City of Vienna (Municipal Department 51 – Sports of the City of Vienna).
 It is managed by the Wiener Stadthalle Betriebs und Veranstaltungsgesellschaft m.b.H., a subsidiary of Wien Holding.
 It is a UEFA Category 4 stadium, and as such, it is the home of the Austria national football team.
 It also hosts the Viennese clubs' matches in UEFA competitions.

-The stadium is served by Stadion station on the U2 metro line and 11A bus line.
+The stadium is served by Stadion station on the U2 metro line, 77A and 11A bus lines.

 History

 1928–1945

 The foundation stone was laid in November 1928 in honor of the 10-year celebration of the Republic of Austria.
 The stadium was constructed in 23 months, from 1929 to 1931.
 It was built according to a design by the Tübingen architect Otto Ernst Schweizer and the second Workers' Olympiad.
 Schweizer also designed the adjacent Stadionbad (with 400,000 sq m, Europe's largest swimming pool).
 According to its location in Vienna's Prater, it was initially named Prater Stadium.
 It was a modern stadium at the time, particularly in Europe, because of its short discharge time of only 7 to 8 minutes.
 Initially the stadium had a capacity of approximately 60,000 people.

-During the National Socialist Era following Anschluss (1938–1945), the stadium was used as a military barracks and staging area and as a temporary prison for the deportation of Jewish citizens.
+During the Nazi era, following Anschluss (1938–1945), the stadium was used as a military barracks and staging area and as a temporary prison for the deportation of Jewish citizens.
 Between 11 and 13 September 1939, after the attack on Poland, over a thousand Polish-born Viennese Jews were detained on the orders of Reinhard Heydrich.
 They were imprisoned beneath the grandstands in the corridors of Section B. On 30 September, 1,038 prisoners were deported to the Buchenwald concentration camp.
 The next day, the stadium was back to being used as a football pitch.
 44 men were released in early 1940, 26 were freed in 1945, the rest were murdered in the camps.
 In 1988, one of the surviving victims, Fritz Klein, was awarded compensation by the Austrian government equivalent to 62,50 euros for being detained in the stadium.
 In 2003 a memorial plaque, commemorating these events, was unveiled in the VIP area by a private initiative.
 In 1944, the stadium was severely damaged during a bomb attack on the Wehrmarcht Staff offices.